Can Tomato Plants Be Propagated? The Ultra Guide

 What are the steps for overwintering tomato cuttings?

-To overwinter tomato cuttings, select healthy and disease-free plants and take cuttings from the side shoots.
-Place the cuttings in a rooting hormone and plant them in a well-draining potting mix.
-Keep the soil moist and provide bright, indirect light until the cuttings develop roots.
-Once the roots have established, transplant the new plants into larger containers and place them in a warm and well-lit area for the winter.
+Choose healthy, disease-free plants and take cuttings from side shoots.
+Dip them in rooting hormone and plant them in well-draining potting mix.
+Keep the soil moist and provide bright, indirect light until roots form.
+Once rooted, transplant the cuttings into larger containers and move them to a warm, well-lit space for winter.

 Spread the love